 Many stretches of major highways are lined with high moose fences to prevent accidents, but the best way to avoid collisions with moose is to obey speed limits, pay attention to moose warning signs, and take into consideration the natural habits of the moose.
 They for example like to be on the move in the twilight hours around dawn and dusk, so that is when you need to be extra cautious when driving.
-Moose mothers wean their calves in spring when the calves are approximately one year olds to make way for newborn, so in springtime these young one year olds tend to be jumping on the roads and sometimes stray to wrong places such as town or city centres.
+Moose mothers wean their calves in spring when the calves are approximately one-year olds to make way for newborn, so in springtime these young one-year olds tend to be jumping on the roads and sometimes stray to wrong places such as town or city centers.
 Autumn is also very active time for the moose because of rutting season and later because of the hunting and being chased by dogs.
 If you spot a moose running over the road in a distance, it’s better to slow down because there might be a calf or a dog following the moose.
 Always keep a safe distance to the car in front of you so that you will have time to break if needed.

 Encountering a moose in the forest is not very common as moose are shy of people and avoid confrontation.
 If you happen to see one, calmly back away.
 Almost all of those times I have encountered a moose in the forest, the moose has stared at me for few seconds before it turned around and ran away.
 One time it completely ignored me and continued eating.
 Maybe it didn’t see me.
 I turned around and quietly walked away.
 You should note that male moose may be aggressive in the autumn during rutting season, and female moose are always keen to protect their little calves.
 Do not approach a moose if you encounter one in the forest.
-If moose was to attack you or run towards you aggressively, which is rare, it would be better to escape behind a tree instead of running away.
+If moose was to attack you or run towards you aggressively, which is rare, it would be better to escape behind a tree instead of trying to outrun the moose.

-Autumn is the moose hunting season
+Autumn is the moose hunting season in Finland

 If you are interested in moose hunting, check out the Finnish Wildlife Agency website for more information.
-In short, everyone who hunts in Finland is required to pay the state a game management fee and you also need a Finnish hunting licence and you need to pass a Finnish shooting test.
+In short, everyone who hunts in Finland is required to pay the state a game management fee and you also need a Finnish hunting license and you need to pass a Finnish shooting test.

 There are many other rules and regulations regarding moose hunting, beginning from the bullets and the size of hunting groups.
 You are for example not allowed to shoot the moose while it is swimming, because of the risk of it going to the bottom of the lake.
 Most respectable hunters do not shoot moose mothers with calves, even if that is currently allowed.
 You should be aware that moose hunting might also be allowed in national parks, especially in Lapland.

 If you happen to see hunters or a sign warning about ongoing moose hunting by the road when you are driving, take extra care and slow down for your own safety.
 I have seen a moose being chased by dogs running over the road, and a hunting dog being hit by a car.
-The hunters usually know where the dog is going, so they try to warn drivers if the dog (and the moose) are coming close to a road.
-So be aware, that another driver wearing red flashing headlights from a car might be a hunter trying to get other drivers to slow down.
+The hunters usually know where the dog is going, so they try to warn drivers if the dog (and the moose) is coming close to a road.
+So be aware, that another driver wearing orange flashing headlights from a car might be a hunter trying to get other drivers to slow down.
 Flashing lights is a common way in Finland to warn other drivers about moose.